Dadheech Brahmin: Culture

 One of the inconsistences in the Puranam noted by Babb is the imposition of a gotra system.
 He says that few Dadheech even now know of which gotra they belong and that their patriclan exogamy predates it in marriage customs.
-Gotra knowledge seems never to have previously been a prerequisite for marriage but the imposition of a gotra system was seen by the Puranam intellectuals as a necessary part of the claim to be Brahmin.
+Gotra knowledge seems never to have previously been a prerequisite for marriage but the introduction of a gotra system was seen by the Puranam intellectuals as a necessary part of the claim to be Brahmin.

 The temple of Dadhimati is remotely situated and usually sparsely visited but many Dadheech people, and others, attend it around the time of the spring and autumn melas.
 Dadhichi-Jayanti, the birth date of Dadhichi, is celebrated each year among Dadheech Brahmins by the offering of prayers to the gods, the organisation of kirtans and havans in temples and also sports events for children.

+Dadheech are the guru of Maheshwari community with different clans being guru of different Maheshwari clans.